RedstoneBoy/frenchvanilla/README.md

 ## Features

 - Rest at campfires
-    - With an empty hand, right click a campfire placed next to a bed to skip to night
+    - With an empty hand, right-click a campfire placed next to a bed to skip to night
 - Armour swapping
     - Right click with armour or elytra to replace the armour you're currently wearing
+- Death Locks
+    - Dying creates a new death lock
+    - A player gets a death key on respawn or through the /deaths command
+    - When used, the key either tells the player where they died, or if they're close enough, it gives them their items back